 Digital Signature Standard (DSS—reference [8]) shall be used when using digital signature technology.

-The Rivest-Shamir-Adleman (RSA) Digital Signature Algorithm should be used.
+The Rivest-Shamir-Adleman (RSA) Digital Signature Algorithm (PKCS #1 version 2.1 as referred to in reference [8]) should be used.

 The RSA Digital Signature Algorithm key length shall be no less than 2048 bits.